 - Designed note vs plain text chat format: In one test we ran, users responded significantly better to a plain text message as opposed to a designed one.

-- Headline vs no headline: See if users prefer a catchy headline to no headline at all.
+- Headline versus no headline: See if users prefer a catchy headline to no headline at all.

 - General in-app location vs targeted in-app location: Figure out if targeted messages or general messages to your entire user base work better.
 Have your message show on specific pages within your app or whichever page they land on after signing in.